Thousands of creative leaders manage their agencies with Workamajig.

 These are:

-This division into five stages is easy enough to understand.
-But there are a lot of nuances that can complicate matters.
+This division into four or five stages is easy enough to understand.
+However, many nuances can complicate matters.

 I’ll look at these issues in detail below.